Do you want a personalised training plan that helps you achieve your goals?

 Your goal has a huge impact on how you create a plan.

-For example, if you want to achieve a specific time, your training will look very different to someone who is aiming to lose weight.
+For example, if you want to achieve a specific time, your training will look very different than if you are aiming to lose weight.

 Here is a simple 60 second exercise that will help you work out your true motivation for training and competing.